Skip to main content

 What Can I Cook in an Air Fryer?

-There are so many great air fryer recipes (especially for families)!
-These appliances can do everything from bake, broil and help cook meats, casseroles, or even desserts.
-They are, of course, limited by their size and don’t offer any advantage over a traditional oven.
-But if you need an extra oven or don’t want to heat the kitchen, these countertop appliances are helpful.
+They are, of course, limited by their size.
+But if you need an extra oven or don’t want to heat the kitchen with a traditional oven, these countertop appliances are helpful.

 Some popular air fryer uses include:

-• Roasting vegetables like potatoes, brussels sprouts, carrots, and squash
+• Roasting vegetables like potatoes, Brussels sprouts, carrots, and squash

 • Frozen foods like chicken nuggets, french fries, tater tots, mozzarella sticks, and onion rings